 - South Australia - South East, South Australia

 - Southern Queensland – Queensland and New South Wales

 - Sunraysia, Victoria and New South Wales

 - Sunshine Moreton, Queensland

 - Top End, Northern Terrritory and Western Australia

 - Wide Bay, Queensland.

-Feedback was provided through responses to the Department of Employment, Skills, Small and Family Business’ Consultation Paper – ‘Harvest Labour Services Reforms to encourage Australian job seekers to take up seasonal work’.
+Feedback was provided through responses to the department's Consultation Paper – ‘Harvest Labour Services Reforms to encourage Australian job seekers to take up seasonal work’.

 - Consultation Paper - Harvest Labour Services Reforms to encourage Australian job seekers to take up seasonal work.